open-organization/open-org-definition/open_org_maturity_model.md

 - Teams infrequently revisit the outcomes of their collaborations

-- People and teams resist efforts to collaborate as "too hard," "not in scope" or other blocking reason
+- People and teams collaborate but frequently say it's "too difficult," "not in scope" or "more trouble than it's worth"

 ### Level 2